hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

    .. tab-item:: KU Leuven/UHasselt
       :sync: kuluh

-      The top-level notebook directory is by default ``$VSC_DATA``.
+      The top-level notebook directory points by default to your ``$VSC_DATA``.
       But, you may switch to other cluster storages (including scratch and staging) by providing the corresponding full path in the 'Top-level work directory' text field.

    .. tab-item:: VUB
       :sync: vub